 The functional currency is the currency of the primary economic environment in which the entity operates.
-The functional currency of the Company and its subsidiaries (except Kincora Copper Australia Pty Ltd), for the year ended December 31, 2021 is the Canadian Dollar, and the functional currency of Kincora Copper Australia Pty Ltd is the Australian Dollar.
-The functional currency of the Company and its subsidiaries for the year ended December 31, 2020 was the Canadian Dollar.
+The functional currency of the Company and its subsidiaries (except Kincora Copper Australia Pty Ltd), for the six-month period ended June 30, 2022 and the year ended December 31, 2021 is the Canadian Dollar, and the functional currency of Kincora Copper Australia Pty Ltd is the Australian Dollar.
 The functional currency determinations were conducted through an analysis of the consideration factors identified in IAS 21, The Effects of Changes in Foreign Exchange Rates ("IAS 21").
 The Company's presentation currency is the Canadian dollar ("\$").